reuben-james/observability/metrics/compose-prometheus-grafana/README.md

 You can manually develop Dashboards in the Grafana UI, then export the JSON to be saved to this folder to keep your dashboard definitions in code.

+Props to this article that hlped me getting the Config as Code working: `https://keepgrowing.in/tools/grafana-provisioning-how-to-configure-data-sources-and-dashboards/`

 ## Run Prometheus and Grafana